UNDER GOLDA’S FOOTSTEPS

 ISRAELI PARLIAMENT AND LABOR MINISTER

 In 1949, Golda Meir was elected to The Knesset (Israeli parliament) and served in that body until 1974.
-From 1949 to 1956, as Minister of Labor, she supported housing and road construction programs and strongly defended the policy of unrestricted Jewish immigration to Israel.
-She directly tried to dissuade King Abdullah of Jordan from joining the invasion of Israel set on by other Arab nations, and she also promoted the Israeli policy of aid to the new African states, aimed at enhancing diplomatic support among neutral nations.
+From 1949 to 1956, as Minister of Labor, she supported housing and road construction programs and vigorously defended the policy of unrestricted Jewish immigration to Israel.
+She directly tried to dissuade King Abdullah of Jordan from joining the invasion of Israel set on by other Arab nations, and she also promoted the Israeli policy of aid to the new African states, aimed at enhancing diplomatic support among neutral countries.

 MAPAI PARTY AND THE ISRAEL LABOUR PARTY